Last Updated on 13 June 2024 by Cycloscope

 4. Learn Taekwondo with a local Olympic master

-In case you didn’t know, the whole Africa has a strong passion for Oriental martial arts.
+In case you didn’t know, the whole of Africa has a strong passion for Oriental martial arts.

 In Mzuzu there’s a local community of various disciplines’ martial artists which the guys often refer to as “the brotherhood” or “Mzuzu Warriors”.

-If you never practiced any martial art, don’t worry, Hassan can teach you some self-defense basic in one-on-one lessons (his fees are ridiculously low) and tell you some facts about African history (he’s very acknowledged).
+If you never practiced any martial arts, don’t worry, Hassan can teach you some self-defense basics in one-on-one lessons (his fees are ridiculously low) and tell you some facts about African history (he’s very acknowledged).
 You can contact Hassan at +265881860188.

 If you ever practiced any fighting sport, don’t hesitate to contact Hassan and maybe ask him to bring you along for a group training with the brotherhood, they train inside the forest… A memorable experience.